Scopely: Acquisitions

 In July 2014, Scopely acquired Space Inch's Disco Bees.

 In May 2019, the company acquired Dublin-based DIGIT Game Studios, its collaborator on the mobile 4X strategy game Star Trek Fleet Command.

 In January 2020, Scopely purchased FoxNext Games Los Angeles and its RPG game MARVEL Strike Force, along with Cold Iron Studios, from The Walt Disney Company for an undisclosed amount.
 Scopely later sold Cold Iron Studios to Daybreak Game Company.

 In April 2020, the company acquired PierPlay game studio, its collaborator on the mobile word game Scrabble GO.

 In October 2021, Scopely acquired Game Show Network's online gaming division (GSN Games) from Sony in a $1 billion cash and stock deal.
 Sony Pictures took a minority stake in the company as a result.

 In 2022, the company acquired the mobile party battle royale game Stumble Guys from Kitka Games.

 In June 2023, Scopely acquired Scotland-based Tag Games studio.

-Niantic

-On March 12, 2025, Niantic, Inc. announced plans to sell the majority of its video game division to Scopely in a reported $3.5 billion deal, including games Pokémon Go, Pikmin Bloom, and Monster Hunter Now, and companion apps Campfire and Wayfarer.
-The deal was completed on May 29, 2025.
-Products Ingress and Peridot would remain under Niantic's ownership, under a new split-off entity named Niantic Spatial Inc.
+On March 12, 2025, Niantic, Inc. announced plans to sell the majority of its video game business to Scopely in a reported $3.5 billion deal, including games Pokémon Go, Pikmin Bloom, and Monster Hunter Now, and companion apps Campfire and Wayfarer.
+The deal was completed on May 29, 2025 with Niantic as a subsidiary of Scopely.
+Niantic's non-video game business, in addition to the games Ingress and Peridot, was spun-off into a separate entity named Niantic Spatial Inc, with Scopely investing $50 million to the company.
+A year after the acquisition, the team dropped the Niantic name, rebranding to Scopely Explore.